 Manhattan is famous for it's gridiron street plan - a dizzying array of 200+ numbered streets and countless intersections.
 Peering down one of it's famous avenues for a long stretch, your eyes are met by a wall of buildings on either side stretching as if to infinity.

 Most American cities were designed as an orthogonal grid - Philadelphia was the first.
 The orthogonal grid was the favored design for street planning as it was orderly and repetitive with origins in Roman city planning.
 Designing streets in a grid was first brought to the Americas by the Spanish as a means to quickly divide and assign land while imposing control and order.

-While the origins of the geometric street grid of modern cities is perhaps less than romantic, it is the very geometric grid design of many American cities from which Dirt Alley Design is able to create our cool maze maps!
-The more geometric and right angled the street grid, the more mazy we can make our city maps.
-One of my personal favorite maze maps is our Chicago poster, Chicago's rigid street grid is a great base for a mazy map.
+While the origins of the geometric street grid of modern cities is perhaps less than romantic, it is the very geometric grid design of many American cities from which I am able to create cool maze maps!
+The more geometric and right angled the street grid, the more mazy I can make my maze maps.
+One of my personal favorite maze maps is my Chicago poster, Chicago's rigid street grid is a great base for a mazy map.

 Prior to the early 1800's and long before Manhattan became a "concrete jungle", Manhattan was an island of farms, country roads, wetlands, hills and streams.
 That all changed after the creation of the Commissioner's Plan of 1811 which laid out a vision for the present day grid of right angles and straight lines paving the way for the city to become an urban powerhouse (and concrete jungle).